ropensci-archive/rbison/README.md

 ## Description

-USGS Biodiversity Information Serving Our Nation (BISON) is a web-based federal mapping resource that provides access to georeferenced (those with latitude and longitude coordinates) and non-georeferenced data describing the occurrence or presence of terrestrial and aquatic species recorded or collected by a person (or instrument) at a specific time in the United States and its Territories.
+USGS Biodiversity Information Serving Our Nation (BISON) is a web-based federal mapping resource that provides access to georeferenced (those with latitude and longitude coordinates) and non-georeferenced data describing the occurrence or presence of terrestrial and aquatic species recorded or collected by a person (or instrument) at a specific time in the United States, U.S. Territories, U.S. Marine Exclusive Economic Zones (EEZs), and Canada.
 Each record in a species occurrence dataset available in BISON will typically consist of a scientific name (genus and specific epithet), a date, and one or more geographic references such as a state name, county name, and/or decimal latitude and longitude coordinates.
 In addition to these typical data fields, species occurrence datasets often include many other data fields that describe each species occurrence event in more detail.

 `rbison` allows one to pull species occurrence data from these datasets, inspect species occurance summaries, and then map species occurance within the US, within the contiguous 48 states, and/or at county or state level.

 Current data providers for BISON can be found at <https://bison.usgs.gov/providers.jsp>

-See <https://bison.usgs.gov/#api> for API docs for the BISON API.
+See <https://bison.usgs.gov/doc/api.jsp> for API docs for the BISON API.

 ## Installation